sshivangi882/armacode_/README.md

 Description

-ArmaCode is a Java-based application developed using NetBeans IDE.
+REL_EVENT is a Java-based application developed using NetBeans IDE.
 The project is structured with multiple modules, utilizing Java’s robust capabilities for software development.
 It includes source code, configuration files, and build scripts that facilitate compilation, testing, and execution.

 The project adheres to best software development practices, making it easy to maintain and extend.
 It is designed for scalability and modularity, ensuring that new features can be integrated seamlessly.

-Features
+*Features*

 Modular Java architecture - Organized packages for maintainability and scalability.